callawaycloud/open-api-router/src/restApi/Readme.md

-# open-api-router
+# Overview

-A lightly opinionated framework for "contract first" development of Rest APIs with express.
+A lightly opinionated framework for "contract first" development of Rest API with express.
 The library uses types generated from an OpenAPI spec to configure express routes, request & response types.

 ## Features